Core Architecture Regulatory Mapping

 )

-await self.submit_to_state_portal(payload)
+await self.submit_to_state_portal(filing)

 await self._invalidate_cache(str(row["entity_id"]))